 passes per semester.
 Passes are purchased on a first come, first served basis.
 Please

-contact Sue Pettus in the university Controller’s Office at 215-596-8912 or email@example.com for more information.
-The deadlines for the discounted passes are the beginning of
+contact Sue Pettus in the university Controller’s Office email@example.com for more information.
+The deadlines set by SEPTA for the discounted passes are the

 - Occupational Therapy, Pharmacy, and Physical Therapy Students: Review Your Program's